-Calendars explaining the timeline and deadlines for each type of application are available on the pages under the APPLY tab.
+Calendars explaining the timeline for each type of application are available on the pages under the APPLY tab.

-Applications for Fieldwork Awards, Data & Analytics Awards, and Publication Awards are competitively funded based on a review and ranking process by the Center’s Advisory Committee.
-Applications for residency and collaborative proposal development are evaluated by SPARC staff.
+Applications for Fieldwork Awards, Data & Analytics Awards, and Publication Awards are competitively funded based on a review and ranking process by the Center’s Advisory Committee and the SPARC Program Directors.
+Applications for residency and collaborative proposal development are evaluated by SPARC Program Directors.

 After review applicants will be informed about the status of their application.
 Projects may be accepted directly, put on a wait list of projects which may be partially supported should the means become available, or declined.
 Applicants may request feedback on their applications by emailing email@example.com.
 Information on notification dates is available for each type of application, under the APPLY tab.